JudeOsborn/ridiculous_gcs/README.md

 # Ridiculously Simple Google Cloud Storage on App Engine + Flask

-A ridiculously simple example of how to use Google Cloud storage on App Engine and Flask boilerplate.
+A ridiculously simple example of how to use Google Cloud storage on App Engine and Flask.

 No backend.
 A simple entry point and an HTML template for when you just want to start making stuff.